Phaeton body: History

 The term phaeton had historically described a light, open four-wheeled carriage.
 When automobiles arrived it was applied to a light two-seater with minimal coachwork.
 The term was interchangeable with spyder, derived from a light form of phaeton carriage known as a spider.
 Originally meant to denote a faster and lighter vehicle than a touring car, the two terms eventually became interchangeable.

 A detachable folding or rigid roof could be added before a drive in preparation for inclement weather, and side curtains or screens could be installed once the roof was in place.
 This was mainly temporary and partial relief rather than the more permanent, watertight protection offered by a convertible.
 As a result, a phaeton was much lighter than the sturdier, weather-ready convertible.
 Since the body was entirely open, it was easy to add or remove an extra row of seating where space had been left in the original construction.

 A phaeton differs from a convertible in having no winding or sliding windows in the doors or the body.

 Doubles and triples

 There were also double phaetons, with two rows of seats, triple phaetons, and closed phaetons.

 After 1912, American use of the term began to be most closely associated with the "triple phaeton" body configurations that had room for three rows of seats, whether all three were installed or not.
 This also led to the term "phaeton" becoming similar to, and eventually interchangeable with, the term "touring car".

+Dual cowl phaeton

 Specific use of the term phaeton is with the dual cowl phaeton, a body style in which the rear passengers were separated from the driver and the front passengers by a cowl or bulkhead, often with its own folding windshield.